attractivechaos/kann/README.md

 * Reasonably efficient.
 Support mini-batching.
 Optimized matrix product and convolution, coming close to (though not as fast as) OpenBLAS and mainstream deep learning frameworks on CPUs.
-KANN may optionally work with BLAS libraries, enabled with the `HAVE_CBLAS` macro.

 * Small.
 As of now, KANN has less than 3000 lines of code in four source code files, with no non-standard dependencies by default.